on-community/ONC-Plasma/README.md

 The UTXO output already holds the token, token amount, wallet address, etc.

-Root chain id and wallet type needs to be additionally stored within the UTXO output
+Root chain id and wallet type needs to be additionally stored within the UTXO output.

 Root chain id can be some unique three/four letter symbol to identify the root chain he token belongs to.
 E.g., *ZOMG for Cosmos OMG Zone*.
 This root chain id is added to the UTXO ouput.